frzng/syslinavinici.cz/en_GB/_md_pages/naši-sadaři.md

 position: 2
 layout: two_columns_page
 ---
 We are pleased to award the "Sysli v sadu" trademark to our first orchard.
-We hope to addmore in the future.
+If you are interested in applying for a trademark for your orchard, please get in [contact](/about-us/contacts) with us.

 ## ![](/media/rimg0370_310.jpg)

 ## {: .wysiwyg-float-left}